 Once you’ve decided on what to watch, you can broadcast it to any DLNA-compatible device, including Chromecast.
 And this player is very particular about Surround Sound, supporting several different coding standards.

 - DLNA streaming

 - Plays directly from Google Drive or Dropbox

 - Media library

 VLC has plenty of alternatives nowadays, and new contenders, like Elmedia Player, outmatch it in different categories – wireless streaming, media management, subtitle search, or even UI accessibility.
-Decide which features are more important to you, and that’s how you’ll know which player to pick.
+Decide which features are more important to you, and that’s how you’ll know which media player for Mac to pick.